 Distracted driving is another serious problem which has spread rapidly across America with the prevalence of smartphones.
 Teens are not immune to this trend.
 Forbes reports on a Governors Highway Safety Association study which found teens to be the largest age group of drivers who were distracted at the time of an accident.
 While distraction is dangerous for any driver, it is particularly problematic for young, inexperienced drivers who are not always prepared to deal with obstacles in the road.
 Surprisingly, this study also found that teens were the second-least likely age group to use a cell phone while driving.
 This suggests that, despite teens’ awareness of the risks of distracted driving, they are nonetheless still likely to crash on the relatively rare occasions when they do use a phone while driving.

 Florida's Graduated Driver's License Laws provide a stepping stone for teens to learn how to be safe drivers on a graduated scale, earning more privileges as they get older and more experienced.
 But there are ways parents can help bolster teens' safety too.

-- Ensure your teen has practical driving experience before driving in areas of heavy traffic.
+- Ensure your teen has practical driving experience before operating a motor vehicle in areas of heavy traffic.
 Practice driving in open, low-stress environments such as empty parking lots.